Town: Portugal

 In special cases, villages can receive the status of town if they possess historical, cultural or architectonic importance.

-A Portuguese town or city is so merely an urban settlement located in the area of a municipality, in comparison to the North American context, where they have political functions.

 A town can be enterily located inside the area of a single freguesia (subdivion of a municipality) or can occupy several freguesias.

 Portuguese local governments heraldry reflects if the seat of the respective freguesia or municipality is a city, town or another type of settlement.
 The coat of arms of a local government with a seat in a town bears a mural crown with four towers, while the coat of arms of a local government with a set in a city bears a crown with five towers.

 This difference between towns and cities is still in use in other Portuguese-speaking countries.
 In Brazil, since the beginning of the 20th century, all municipal seats receive the status of city.

 Romania

 In Romania there is no official distinction between a city and a town (the word for both in Romanian is oraş).
 Cities and towns in Romania can have the status either of oraş municipiu, conferred to large urban areas, or only oraş to smaller urban localities.
 Some settlements remain villages (comune) even though they have a larger population than other smaller towns.